hgld/utba/content/mentoring.md

 img_path = ""
 layout = "page"
 subtitle = ""
-title = "Mentorship"
-[menu.main]
-weight = 6
+title = "Introduction to Mentorship Program" [menu.main] weight = 6

 +++
-Introduction to the UTBA Mentoring Program
+Introduction to the UTBA Mentorship Program

 the program consists of a minimum of 7 mentoring sessions throughout the beekeeping season between an experienced UTBA beekeeper/mentor and one to three new beekeepers eager to get some hands-on beekeeping practice and knowledge.
 The mentorship sessions will take place either in the mentor’s beeyard/apiary or at the hives owned by the new beekeeper (mentee).